bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 * [Pandas home and docs](http://pandas.pydata.org)
 * [Python’s pandas make data analysis easy and powerful with a few lines of code](https://www.oreilly.com/learning/pythons-pandas-make-data-analysis-easy-and-powerful-with-a-few-lines-of-code?imm_mid=0e520d&cmp=em-prog-na-na-newsltr_20160625) - short and easy tutorial to start.
-* [Python for Data Analysis](https://www.safaribooksonline.com/library/view/python-for-data/9781449323592/) - book by its creator Wes McKinney.
+* [Python for Data Analysis](https://www.safaribooksonline.com/library/view/python-for-data/9781449323592/) - book by Panda's creator Wes McKinney.
 * [Introduction to Pandas for Developers](https://www.safaribooksonline.com/library/view/introduction-to-pandas/9781771375764/) / [Data Wrangling and Analysis with Python](https://www.safaribooksonline.com/library/view/data-wrangling-and/9781491960820/) - I have seen some videos of these courses already, they are pretty good.